mieky/mieky.github.io/_posts/2019-12-31-favorite-books-2019.md

 **Lori Gottlieb - Maybe You Should Talk To Someone**

 Lori Gottlieb has a background writing for Hollywood, and it shows.
 This book is both really well composed, as well as a super interesting peek into the human condition.
-The author tells what it's like to be a shrink in Los Angeles, and tells heartwarming (as well as heartbreaking) stories from her actual patients.
+The author tells what it's like to be a shrink in Los Angeles (as well as a client of one), and tells heartwarming stories from her actual patients.

 ---